 When will I receive information about housing at H-SC?

-New student housing information and a Housing Questionnaire link will be mailed to deposited new students from the Associate Dean of Students office in mid-May.
+A post card containing ew student housing information and a Housing Questionnaire link will be mailed to deposited new students from the Office of Student Affairs in mid-May.
 Room/roommate information and your Online Housing Contract, requiring your signature, is sent to New Student H-SC e-mail accounts in mid-June.
 Important Note: When your housing assignment is made, your online housing contract and room/roommate information will ONLY be accessible through your H-SC e-mail account.
 Please set up your account when you receive the information in your advising packet the first of June (or later if your are a late deposit).

 Which residence halls are new students assigned to?